Kulkarni limit sets for cyclic quaternionic projective groups

-This proves the theorem. \end{proof} In the following section, we consider elements $\tilde{g}\in\mathrm{PSL}(n+1,\H)$ whose Jordan form contains two distinct types of blocks, corresponding to different classes of eigenvalues.
+This proves the theorem. \end{proof} Next, we consider elements $\tilde{g}\in\mathrm{PSL}(n+1,\H)$ whose Jordan form contains two distinct types of blocks, corresponding to different classes of eigenvalues.
 To distinguish these, we will employ block matrix notation.
 The relevant theorems are stated and proved below.
 The arguments naturally extend to the case where more than two types of Jordan blocks are present. \begin{theorem} Let $\tilde{\gamma}\in \mathrm{PSL}(k+l,\H)$ whose lift is $\gamma\in \mathrm{SL}(k+l,\H)$ such that

 If $G:=\langle \tilde{\gamma} \rangle$ then $\Lambda_{Kul}(G)=L\{ e_1,e_2,\ldots, e_{k+l-1}\}$. \end{theorem} \begin{proof} Let \( A = \mathrm{D}(\lambda_1, \lambda_2, \ldots, \lambda_k)=\mathrm{D}(e^{2\pi i \theta_1},e^{2\pi i \theta_2},\ldots, e^{2\pi i \theta_k}) \), and without loss of generality assume that \( \theta_1, \ldots, \theta_p \) are rational numbers, and the remaining \( k - p \) are irrational.
 Furthermore, let \( \lambda_{p+1}, \ldots, \lambda_q \) be irrational screws satisfying \( \lambda_{p+i} / \lambda_{p+i+1}=e^{2\pi i \alpha_i},\;\alpha_i \in \R\setminus\mathbb{Q} \).
 It implies \( \lambda_{p+1}^{n_0} = \cdots = \lambda_q^{n_0} \) for some \( n_0 \in \mathbb{N} \).
 Therefore, $ L_0(G)=L\{ e_1,\ldots, e_p,e_{k+1}\}\cup L_\mathbb{C}\{ e_{p+1},\ldots, e_q\}\cup \left[\bigcup\limits_{i=q+1}^{k} \{e_i\}\right]$.
 Next, if either one of the $x_{k+2}, x_{k+3},\ldots, x_{k+l}$ is non-zero where $x=[x_1:x_2:\ldots:x_{k+l}]\in \P^n_\H$ then